A Best-of-Both-Worlds Algorithm for Constrained MDPs with Long-Term Constraints: Abstract

 \section{Abstract}

-We study \emph{online learning} in episodic \emph{constrained Markov decision processes} (CMDPs), where the goal of the learner is to collect as much reward as possible over the episodes, while guaranteeing that some \emph{long-term} constraints are satisfied during the learning process.
+We study \emph{online learning} in episodic \emph{constrained Markov decision processes} (CMDPs), where the learner aims at collecting as much reward as possible over the episodes, while satisfying some \emph{long-term} constraints during the learning process.
 Rewards and constraints can be selected either \emph{stochastically} or \emph{adversarially}, and the transition function is \emph{not} known to the learner.
 While online learning in classical (unconstrained) MDPs has received considerable attention over the last years, the setting of CMDPs is still largely unexplored.
 This is surprising, since in real-world applications, such as, \emph{e.g.}, autonomous driving, automated bidding, and recommender systems, there are usually additional constraints and specifications that an agent has to obey during the learning process.
-In this paper, we provide the first \emph{best-of-both-worlds} algorithm for CMDPs with long-term constraints.
+In this paper, we provide the first \emph{best-of-both-worlds} algorithm for CMDPs with long-term constraints, in the flavor of~\citet{balseiro2023best}.
 Our algorithm is capable of handling settings in which rewards and constraints are selected either {stochastically} or {adversarially}, without requiring any knowledge of the underling process.
 Moreover, our algorithm matches state-of-the-art regret and constraint violation bounds for settings in which constraints are selected stochastically, while it is the first to provide guarantees in the case in which they are chosen adversarially.